sternenseemann/spacecookie/README.md

 	systemctl start  spacecookie.socket
 	systemctl start  spacecookie.service # optional, started by the socket automatically if needed

-Don't forget to change the paths in the systemd files and match the user name in `spacecookie.socket` with the one in `spacecookie.json`!
+You'll have to ensure that the paths are correct and the user and group specified in `spacecookie.socket` and `spacecookie.service` exist.

 ### Without systemd